-And there’s something for everyone, from the family-friendly to the I-probably-shouldn’t-show-my-child-this.
-For more things to do this month, besides just Halloween stuff, check out our article on October’s top events, or see our full event listings.
+Choose from family-friendly events or venture out to the I-probably-shouldn’t-show-my-child-this, with other grown-ups.
+For more things to do this month, besides Halloween stuff, check out our guide to October’s top events, or see our full event listings.

-If you’re less of a parade person and more interested in the nightlife options, read our guide to 2023 Halloween parties.
+If you’re especially interested in the nightlife options, see our guide to the best Tokyo Halloween parties in 2024.

 Halloween events for adults